 What We Do

 Monitor legislation, engage in policy research, and hold our state and local elected officials accountable.

-Educate communities of color about the economic, social, and political issues and how impending legislation will impact their lives.
+Educate communities of color about the political process, about relevant economic, social, and political issues, and how impending legislation will impact their lives.

 Engage and Empower citizens to take action and make their voices heard.
 We resist, persist, join forces, call, write, petition, assemble, and most importantly, vote.

 Promote Civic Leadership by encouraging people of color to take leadership roles in shaping policy on the local, state and national level.